papey/o2m/README.md

 Configuration is passed to o2m using environment variables

 - DISCORD_TOKEN from Discord
-- O2M_FEED_URLS (eg : https://feed.ausha.co/owAEhJ0qOPkb) from Ausha RSS page.
+- O2M_FEED_URLS (eg : https://feed.ausha.co/owAEhJ0qOPkb) from Ausha RSS page or Anchor RSS page.
 To enable multiple shows add , between each feed url (eg : https://feed.ausha.co/owAEhJ0qOPkb,https://feed.ausha.co/oLAxhNMl7P8y)
 - O2M_CHAN_ID from Discord to select channel used to post message from podcasts

 You can also configure O2M using `releases.esx`, see `example.exs` file inside